alexbraditsas/nightapp-privacy/privacy_policy.md

 =PRIVACY NOTICE=

 Last updated December 05, 2021
-Thank you for choosing to be part of our community at NightApp ("Company," "we," "us," or "our").
+Thank you for choosing to be part of our community at NightApp ("we," "us," or "our").
 We are committed to protecting your personal information and your right to privacy.
 If you have any questions or concerns about this privacy notice or our practices with regard to your personal information, please contact us at nightapp@gmail.com.
 This privacy notice describes how we might use your information if you:
 * Download and use our mobile application — NightApp